 \section{Conclusion}

-The main result of this paper is Theorem \ref{2.5} where we show that the problem of locating the optimal portfolio for (\ref{L2}) when the utility function is exponential boils down to finding the minimum point of a real-valued function on the real line.
-This improves Theorem 1 of \cite{Birge-Bedoya} for the case of GH models and, in the meantime, extends it from the class of GH models to the general class of NMVM models.
-Our Theorem \ref{mainu} shows that optimal utility in small markets converge to the overall best utility in a large financial market that generalizes the classical model in \cite{Ross-1976}.
-In Theorem \ref{2main}, the problem (\ref{L2}) is discussed for a general class of utility functions and an easy-to-implement numerical procedure for the solution of (\ref{L2}) is provided.
+The main result of this paper is Theorem \ref{2.5} where we show that the problem of locating the optimal portfolio for (\ref{L2}) when the utility function is exponential boils down to finding the minimum point of a real valued function on the real-line, improving the Theorem 1 of \cite{Birge-Bedoya} for the case of GH models and in the mean time extending it from the class of GH models to the general class of NMVM models.
+Our Theorem \ref{mainu} shows that optimal exponential utility in small markets converge to the overall best exponential utility in the large financial market.
 While optimal portfolio problems under expected utility criteria for exponential utility functions have been discussed extensively in the past financial literature, an explicit solution of the optimal portfolio as in Theorem \ref{2.5} above seems to be new.
 This is partly due to the condition we impose on the return vector $X$ of being a NMVM model.
-However, despite this restrictive condition on $X$, asset price dynamics with NMVM distributions in their log-returns often show up in financial literature, e.g.\ when exponential variance gamma and exponential generalized hyperbolic L\'evy motions are considered.
+However, despite this restrictive condition on $X$, asset price dynamics with NMVM distributions in their log returns often show up in financial literature like exponential variance gamma and exponential generalized hyperbolic L\'evy motions.